passivestar/quickmenu/MANUAL.md

 `d43` **Mesh.** Convert object(s) to mesh.
 Can be used to quickly apply modifiers.
 Check the redo panel for additional settings for conversion of gpencil objects.

 `d44` **Mirror.** Adds a mirror modifier to the bottom of modifier stack.
 Bisects the mesh.
 View-dependent.
 Uses camera angle to determine mirror axis.
 Mirrors left to right (so if you need to mirror on Z axis you'll need to set it manually in the redo panel).
 If active object already has mirror, applies existing mirror instead of adding a new one.
-So `d44` can be used to toggle mirror modifier.
+So `d44` can be used to quickly toggle mirror modifier.

 `d45` **Subsurf.** Adds a multires modifier to the bottom of modifier stack if in sculpt mode.
 Adds subsurf otherwise.
 If the modifier already exists, changes its settings.
 Check redo panel for settings.